 My husband Kevin and I are avid YouTube watchers and follow about a dozen full time RVers.
 A handful of them are in Airstreams, one is in an Avion.
-From time to time, these Vloggers end up talking about how they dodged a bullet and were able to miss a potentially damaging hail storm.
-In other cases, folks have not been that lucky.
+From time to time, these Vloggers end up talking about how they dodged a bullet and were able to miss a potentially damaging hail storm. (actually some of our tips could also be applied to impending hurricanes, tornadoes or high wind storms in general) In other cases, folks have not been that lucky.
 Owning a vintage aluminum trailer takes special attention.
 We and fellow owners know these shiny (or in our case, anodized) aluminum beauties require care and protection not only from the elements of weather but also from what it can dish out like falling trees, baking sun rays, forest fires, lightening….or hail!

 In this blog I have gathered up some tips and suggestions from fellow RVers (of any type rig really) on how to try at least to minimize (or escape completely) the horrible and expensive damage that a hail storm can do to your Avion.
 Having to replace any of the skin panels on a vintage Avion is expensive and time consuming.
 To date, I am really only aware of one person who most would entrust to this task and that is Chuck Cayo of Watervliet, MI.
 I have Chuck’s contact info on my resource page and as a foot note on several of my blog posts.
 Chuck’s grandfather, uncle and father owned the Avion corporation.
 He grew up with them and repairs and restores them to this day.
 We drove our “Pewter Palace” to Chuck this spring (2018) –a 15 hour drive so we could have him work on it.
 Yes, he has that stellar of a reputation for anything Avion.
 SO–if my tips below come too late, and your Avion (or Airstream for that matter) has been damaged by Hail….call Chuck!